Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - We can convert string to integer number by using "parseInt()" method.

 **21.Why to use "innerHTML" in javascript?**
-- For replacing the content in the elements of html.
+- For replacing the content in the html elements.

 **22.What is the use of push, pop method in javascript?**
 - push method is used for adding new items into an array in the last.